 In addition to the collections of zip files uploaded to the AVSIM server listed here, you can download files directly from this site.

-Files available range from simple A&FD files (often referred to as "AFCAD" files) to simple airport files.
-Where several files are included in a zip file, all files must be installed for the airport to work correctly.
+Files available range from simple A&FD files (often referred to as "AFCAD" files) to simple airport sceneries.
+Where several files are included in a zip file, all files must be installed for the airport to work correctly unless explicitly detailed otherwise in a readme.txt file.

 Please do not edit these files with the outdated software AFCAD, as this will, in most cases, destroy some of the data within.
 Please use AFX or ADE to make any changes you wish to make.